-As the state’s largest nonprofit, integrated health care delivery system for 45 years, we’re committed to improving the health of our members and the Colorado communities we serve.
-We provide comprehensive health care to more than 624,000+ members through 28 medical offices and a network of affiliated hospitals and physicians.
-We invest the time, expertise, and resources of 7,000+ Kaiser Permanente Colorado physicians and employees who are focused on making the lives of our members and communities healthier.
-Because our members, employees, families, friends, and neighbors cannot be healthy if they live, work, and play in unhealthy communities; we’re very intentional about improving the health and vitality of Colorado communities.
+Kaiser Permanente is the state’s largest nonprofit health care provider, proudly working to improve the lives and health of Colorado residents for 47 years.
+We provide comprehensive health care services to 675,000 members through 30 medical offices and a network of affiliated hospitals and physicians.
+We invest the time, expertise, and resources of 7,000 Kaiser Permanente Colorado physicians and employees who are focused on making the lives of our members and communities healthier.
+We’re committed to our social mission and in 2015, proudly directly more than $124 million to community benefit programs to improve the health of all Coloradans.

-We understand that good health extends beyond the doctor’s office and the hospital.
-To be completely healthy, people need access to healthy and nutritious foods, clean air, successful schools, safe parks and playgrounds.
-We work hard to meet communities where they are, and to spend time in schools and with local groups, listening to people who are accessing services.
+We understand that health extends beyond the doctor’s office and the hospital.
+To be completely healthy, people need access to healthy and nutritious foods, clean air, effective schools, safe parks and playgrounds.
+We work hard to meet communities where they are, spending time in schools and meeting with local groups, listening to people who are accessing services.
 We’re very intentional about improving the health and vitality of Colorado communities.